ynishimuraLv/corgias/USAGE.md

 | `naive` | Ortholog table (CSV format).                                                  |
 | `rle`, `cwa`, `cotr` | Ortholog table (CSV format) and rooted species tree (Newick format). |
 | `asa`, `sev` | Output folder from `asr` and rooted species tree (Newick format).        |
+**Note:** Input options that are not supported by each method will be ignored even if specified.

 It is highly recommended to run with `--test` with a small number before running with a large dataset.
 ```bash